MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Jive</h3>
                         <p>by <a href="https://www.accenture.com">Accenture</a></p>
                         <p>The JIVE connector will crawl content from any JIVE Community with an enabled REST API v3.
-The connector will retrieve documents stored in spaces, groups, projects, and blogs and any sub-folders contained in it.</p>
+The connector will retrieve documents stored in spaces, groups, projects, and blogs and any subfolders contained in it.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://contentanalytics.digital.accenture.com/display/aspire40/Jive+Connector"><font color="0065BA">More details</font></a>
                         </p>